michael/documents-legacy/2013-01-17-substance-open-commons-blog.md

 ### Inhaltserstellung

 Inhalte müssen zunächst erstellt werden.
-Text
+Text muss verfasst, annotiert und strukturiert werden.
+Bilder, Tabellen und Listen sind zu ergänzen.

 At the beginning there is content creation.
 Text needs to be written, annotated and structured.
 Images, tables and lists need to be added.
 Today, the addition of interactive content (such as visualizations, interactive maps, etc.) becomes increasingly important and should be supported by publishing systems.